doctor-home/doctor_at_home_backend/README.md

 * Run mvn clean package to build jar files if doesn't exist already in directory target/

-* Run "docker-compose up" to build images and start container
+* Run "docker-compose up --build" to build images and start container

-* Run "docker-compose up -d" to build docker containers and run in detached mode
+* Run "docker-compose up -d" to run docker containers in detached mode

 * Go to <http://localhost:8080/pathhere> to access endpoints